Career Consultation FAQ

 Consultants can send you a scanned PDF of their handwritten or typed notes, but are not able to provide written summaries for your meeting.
 If a consultant agrees to send you links, documents or other materials, they will send those within a week.

 Our consultations are priced at suggested fees of between $0 to $75 an hour, with $45 as the average.
 This means we are asking you to make an honest evaluation of what payment is within your ability.
 The actual administrative cost of a consultation is higher than the rates on this scale, so we encourage you to pay at the highest level within your means, as it allows us to offer lower rates to those who need it.

 How many consultations can I schedule?

+If you are interested in more than one, 1 hr. consultation, please contact Springboard.
 The majority of artists we work with have one or two consultations per year.
-There are always exceptions, but for artists seeking to schedule more than two standard consultations with in a year, we require an action plan that outlines the work the artist and consultant will do together.
+There are always exceptions, but for artists seeking to schedule more than two standard consultations within a year, we require an action plan that outlines the work the artist and consultant will do together.
 We are not able to offer more than one consultation per year at the under $45 rate.